tailorsoft/mantle-shopify/README.md

 ```
 This API call updates one Item per call, with obvious limitations around the Shopify REST API rate limits.
 To avoid this limitation, a new endpoint would need to be developed to call the Shopify Graph API, and update multiple items per API call.

+TODO Complete the help for the refund services.